IntegratedAlarmSystem-Group/integration-tools/docs/OPERATIONS_MANUAL.md

 *Filtering and sorting*

-Currently, the operators can use the text filter to look for particular alarms, and they also can activate predefined filters according to specific properties for the alarms.
+Currently, the operators can use the text filter to look for particular alarms.
+Also, they can activate predefined filters according to specific properties for the alarms:

+- alarms with a *set* value;
+- alarms with a pending acknowledgment; and
+- shelved alarms.

 ![Overview](./images/selected/filters.png)

-The operator can also use the sorting options for the different columns in the table.
+The operator can also use the sorting options for the different columns in the table, such as:

+- status,
+- alarm name,
+- alarm mode,
+- last change time, and
+- description.

 ## Specialized Views